-- where required, has the appropriate authority from a professional, legal or regulatory body.
-For an audit of financial statements, the engagement partner is a key audit partner. - (d) Engagement quality review An objective evaluation of the significant judgments made by the engagement team and the conclusions reached thereon, performed by the engagement quality reviewer and completed on or before the date of the engagement report. - (e) Engagement quality reviewer A partner, other individual in the firm, or an external individual, appointed by the firm to perform the engagement quality review. - (f) Engagement team All partners and staff performing the engagement, and any other individuals who perform procedures on the engagement, excluding an external expert4 and internal auditors who provide direct assistance on an engagement.
+- (d) Engagement quality review An objective evaluation of the significant judgments made by the engagement team and the conclusions reached thereon, performed by the engagement quality reviewer and completed on or before the date of the engagement report. - (e) Engagement quality reviewer A partner, other individual in the firm, or an external individual, appointed by the firm to perform the engagement quality review. - (f) Engagement team All partners and staff performing the engagement, and any other individuals who perform procedures on the engagement, excluding an external expert and internal auditors who provide direct assistance on an engagement.
 (Ref: Para.
 A13) - (g) External inspections Inspections or investigations, undertaken by an external oversight authority, related to the firm's system of quality management or engagements performed by the firm.
 (Ref: Para.
 A14) - (h) Findings (in relation to a system of quality management) Information about the design, implementation and operation of the system of quality management that has been accumulated from the performance of monitoring activities, external inspections and other relevant sources, which indicates that one or more deficiencies may exist.
 (Ref: Para.
 A15-A17) - (i) Firm A sole practitioner, partnership or corporation or other entity of professional accountants, or public sector equivalent.
 (Ref: Para.
-A18) - (i)-1 Key audit partner Is defined in Ireland^{4a} as: - (i) The statutory auditor(s) designated by an audit firm for a particular audit engagement as being primarily responsible for carrying out the statutory audit on behalf of the audit firm; or - (ii) In the case of a group audit, at least the statutory auditor(s) designated by an audit firm as being primarily responsible for carrying out the statutory audit at the level of the group and the statutory auditor(s) designated as being primarily responsible at the level of material subsidiaries;^{4b} or - (iii) The statutory auditor(s) who sign(s) the audit report. - (j) Listed entity An entity whose shares, stock or debt are quoted or listed on a recognized stock exchange, or are marketed under the regulations of a recognized stock exchange or other equivalent body.
+A18) - (i)-1 Key audit partner Is defined in Ireland4a as: - (i) The statutory auditor(s) designated by an audit firm for a particular audit engagement as being primarily responsible for carrying out the statutory audit on behalf of the audit firm; or - (ii) In the case of a group audit, at least the statutory auditor(s) designated by an audit firm as being primarily responsible for carrying out the statutory audit at the level of the group and the statutory auditor(s) designated as being primarily responsible at the level of material subsidiaries;4b or - (iii) The statutory auditor(s) who sign(s) the audit report. - (j) Listed entity An entity whose shares, stock or debt are quoted or listed on a recognized stock exchange, or are marketed under the regulations of a recognized stock exchange or other equivalent body.

-This includes any entity in which the public can trade shares, stock or debt on the open market, such as those listed on the Irish/London Stock Exchanges (including those admitted to trading on the Alternative Investment Market and Euronext Growth) and ISDX Markets.
+In Ireland, this includes any company in which the public can trade shares, stock or debt on the open market, such as those listed on the Irish Stock Exchange (including those admitted to trading on the Irish Euronext Growth Market).
+It does not include entities whose quoted or listed shares, stock or debt are in substance not freely transferable or cannot be traded freely by the public or the entity.